 In August 2020, our board of directors adopted our Executive Incentive Compensation Plan.
 Our Executive Incentive Compensation Plan is administered by our board of directors or a committee appointed by our board of directors.
 Unless and until our board of directors determines otherwise, our compensation committee will administer our Executive Incentive Compensation Plan.
-Our Executive Incentive awards, generally payable in cash, to employees selected by the administrator, including our named executive officers, based upon any performance goals that may be established by the administrator.
+Our Executive Incentive Compensation Plan allows us to grant incentive awards, generally payable in cash, to employees selected by the administrator, including our named executive officers, based upon any performance goals that may be established by the administrator.